vasyl1312/hunter_vladilen_node/README.md

 8. Login user, non-temporary user from code => data from register, check password, email
 9. Password Encryption
 10. Add CSRF-security to all post requests
+11. Alerts errors, for instance, check correct password, email and is already register email

 ---